FDA 21 CFR Part 11 Compliant Electronic Signatures

-Certivo is built to meet the strictest regulatory requirements for electronic signatures in clinical trials, pharmaceuticals, and life sciences.
+Certivo meets FDA 21 CFR Part 11, EU CTR 536/2014, eIDAS, HIPAA, and ALCOA+ requirements for electronic signatures in clinical trials, pharmaceuticals, and life sciences.

 E-Signature Legal Framework